topkecleon/telegram-bot-bash/doc/5_practice.md

 after editing commands.sh restart Bot.

 ### Seperate Bot logic from command
-If a Bot command needs more than 2-3 lines of code I recommend to factor it out to bash functions in a seperate file, e.g.
+If a Bot command needs more than 2-3 lines of code I recommend to factor it out to a bash function in a seperate file, e.g.
 ```mybotcommands.inc.sh``` and source the file from bashbot.sh.
 ```bash
 	source mybotcommands.inc.sh